 Use the scores and recommendations shown in Table 3.2 as a guide only.
 Professional judgment and coordination with WisDOT staff needs to factor into the decisions on the number and type of MOEs to use for validation of the traffic microsimulation model.
+Document all assumptions and decisions regarding the number and type of MOEs to use for model validation within the modeling methodology report and/or other project memoranda as appropriate.

 LIST OF ATTACHMENTS